connerglover/Conners-Retime-Tool/CONTRIBUTING.md

 Do you have a question?
 Feel free to [open an issue](https://github.com/YOUR-ORGANIZATION/YOUR-PROJECT/issues/new?assignees=&labels=question&template=question.md).

-Project maintainers will be eager to listen from you and help you out.
+We will be eager to listen to you and help you out.
 Please, try to compose a clear and concise question.
 The more information you provide, the better we will be able to help you.

 ## Reporting Issues